Leo Szilard: Columbia University

 Szilard visited Béla and Rose and her husband Roland (Lorand) Detre, in Switzerland in September 1937.
 After a rainstorm, he and his siblings spent an afternoon in an unsuccessful attempt to build a prototype collapsible umbrella.
 One reason for the visit was that he had decided to emigrate to the United States, as he believed that another war in Europe was inevitable and imminent.
 He reached New York on the liner RMS Franconia on January 2, 1938.
-Over the next few months he moved from place to place, conducting research with Maurice Goldhaber at the University of Illinois at Urbana–Champaign, and then the University of Chicago, University of Michigan and the University of Rochester, where he undertook experiments with indium but again failed to initiate a chain reaction.
+Over the next few months, he moved from place to place, conducting research with Maurice Goldhaber at the University of Illinois at Urbana–Champaign, and then the University of Chicago, University of Michigan and the University of Rochester, where he undertook experiments with indium but again failed to initiate a chain reaction.

-In November 1938, Szilard moved to New York City, taking a room at the King's Crown Hotel near Columbia University.
+In early 1938, Szilard would settle down at "what would become a haven for much of the rest of his life" when he took a room at the King's Crown Hotel in New York City, being near Columbia University where he now conducted research without a formal title or position.
 He encountered John R. Dunning, who invited him to speak about his research at an afternoon seminar in January 1939.
-That month, Niels Bohr brought news to New York of the discovery of nuclear fission in Germany by Otto Hahn and Fritz Strassmann, and its theoretical explanation by Lise Meitner, and Otto Frisch.
+That same month, Niels Bohr brought news with him to New York that nuclear fission had accidentally been observed by chemists Otto Hahn and Fritz Strassmann at the Kaiser Wilhelm Institute for Chemistry in Berlin on December 19, 1938.
+Hahn and Strassman's misunderstanding of their observation would be corrected theoretically and thus explained by Lise Meitner and Otto Frisch, as Meitner had known of Szilard's theory back in 1933 and after re-conducting the experiment themselves, confirmed Szilard's theory to have been correct all along.
 When Szilard found out about it on a visit to Wigner at Princeton University, he immediately realized that uranium might be the element capable of sustaining a chain reaction.